2

 Nature of Operations

-Poseida Therapeutics, Inc. (the “Company” or “Poseida”) is a clinical-stage cell and gene therapy company advancing a new class of treatments for patients with cancer and rare diseases.
-The Company has discovered and is developing a broad portfolio of product candidates in a variety of indications based on its core proprietary platforms, including its non-viral piggyBac DNA Delivery System, Cas-CLOVER Site-specific Gene Editing System and nanoparticle- and AAV-based gene delivery technologies.
+Poseida Therapeutics, Inc. (the “Company” or “Poseida”) is a clinical-stage cell therapy and genetic medicines company advancing a new class of treatments for patients with cancer and rare diseases.
+The Company has discovered and is developing a broad portfolio of product candidates in a variety of indications based on its core proprietary platforms, including its non-viral, transposon-based DNA delivery system, Cas-CLOVER Site-specific Gene Editing System and nanoparticle-based gene delivery technologies.

 The Company is subject to risks and uncertainties common to development-stage companies in the biotechnology industry, including, but not limited to, development by competitors of new technological innovations, dependence on key personnel, protection of proprietary technology, compliance with government regulations and the ability to secure additional capital to fund operations.
 Product candidates currently under development will require significant additional research and development efforts, including extensive preclinical and clinical testing and regulatory approval prior to commercialization.
 These efforts require significant amounts of additional capital, adequate personnel and infrastructure and extensive compliance-reporting capabilities.
 Even if the Company’s therapeutic development efforts are successful, it is uncertain when, if ever, the Company will realize significant revenue from product sales.